 - Can I revoke my participation in the Protocol?

 Yes.
 Parties have the right to revoke their adherence by submitting a written revocation notice in the form set out in the Protocol.
-Any revocation notice must be submitted by the cut-off date (Wednesday, February 27, 2019).
-Although the cut-off date can be extended in certain circumstances set out in the Protocol, if the cut-off date is not extended, it will not be possible to revoke adherence after that date.
+Any revocation notice must be submitted by the new cut-off date (Friday, April 26, 2019).
+Although the cut-off date can be further extended in certain circumstances set out in the Protocol, if the cut-off date is not extended, it will not be possible to revoke adherence after that date.

 - Do I need to enter a Legal Entity Identifier (LEI)?